-Antioxidant/Anti-Inflammatory: The link between emotional/mental health disorders and chronic inflammation is true.
-Let’s tone-down this inflammation with some healthy supplements.
-This could come in the form of green tea, turmeric, cinnamon or ginger root…
+Antioxidant/Anti-Inflammatory: The link between emotional/mental health disorders and chronic inflammation is real.
+Let’s tone-down this inflammation with some healthy supplements…

 We’re fortunate to have so many highly qualified and bright professionals willing to share their wisdom and lend a hand here on Chipur.
 Speaking of which…

 Amanda Porter, NP describes herself as a wife, mom, introvert, and writer who likes to talk about faith, hope, and recovery.
 Amanda is a nurse practitioner, specializing in holistic psychiatry/mental health – proudly practicing at the nationally-renowned Lindner Center of HOPE in Mason, Ohio.